-First, subjects were told about an additional opportunity to earn ECUs through reporting their beliefs about the highest bid of the opponents.
-We elicited unconditional beliefs, expected beliefs conditional on winning and on losing, and also beliefs about winning/losing.
-The elicitation was incentivized by quadratic scoring combined with the strategy method in that we paid for only one randomly chosen belief report in order to minimize the possibility of hedging.
+First, subjects were told about an additional opportunity to earn ECUs through reporting their beliefs about the highest bid of their opponents.
+We elicited unconditional beliefs, expected beliefs conditional on winning and on losing, and also beliefs about the probability of winning/losing.
+The elicitation was incentivized by quadratic scoring combined with the strategy method in that we paid for only one randomly chosen belief report in order to minimize the possibility of hedging.^{13,14}